 You can place mailboxes in satellite geo locations by:

-This feature does not guarantee email routing through a dedicated geo-specific region (data in transit).
+This feature doesn't guarantee email routing through a dedicated geo-specific region (data in transit).

 Mailbox placement and moves

-After Microsoft completes the prerequisite multi-geo configuration steps, Exchange Online will honor the PreferredDataLocation attribute on user objects in Azure AD.
+After Microsoft completes the prerequisite multi-geo configuration steps, Exchange Online will honor the PreferredDataLocation attribute on user objects in Microsoft Entra ID.

-Exchange Online synchronizes the PreferredDataLocation property from Azure AD into the MailboxRegion property in the Exchange Online directory service.
-The value of MailboxRegion determines the geo location where user mailboxes and any associated archive mailboxes will be placed.
-It is not possible to configure a user's primary mailbox and archive mailboxes to reside in different geo locations.
-Only one geo location may be configured per user object.
+Exchange Online synchronizes the PreferredDataLocation property from Microsoft Entra ID into the MailboxRegion property in the Exchange Online directory service.
+The value of MailboxRegion determines the geo location where user mailboxes and any associated archive mailboxes are placed.
+It isn't possible to configure a user's primary mailbox and archive mailboxes to reside in different geo locations.
+Only one geo location per user object is allowed.

-When PreferredDataLocation is configured on a user with an existing mailbox, the mailbox will be put into a relocation queue and automatically moved to the specified geo location.
+- When PreferredDataLocation is configured on a user with an existing mailbox, the mailbox is put into a relocation queue and automatically moved to the specified geo location.

-When PreferredDataLocation is configured on a user without an existing mailbox, the mailbox is provisioned into the specified geo location when you provision the mailbox.
+- When PreferredDataLocation is configured on a user without an existing mailbox, the mailbox is provisioned into the specified geo location when you provision the mailbox.

-When PreferredDataLocation is not specified on a user, the mailbox is provisioned in the central geo location when you provision the mailbox.
+- When PreferredDataLocation isn't specified on a user, the mailbox is provisioned in the central geo location when you provision the mailbox.

-If the PreferredDataLocation code is incorrect (e.g. a typo of NAN instead of NAM), the mailbox will be provisioned in the central geo location.
+- If the PreferredDataLocation code is incorrect (for example, a typo of NAN instead of NAM), the mailbox is provisioned in the central geo location.

-Note: Multi-geo capabilities and Skype for Business Online regionally hosted meetings both use the PreferredDataLocation property on user objects to locate services.
+Multi-geo capabilities and Microsoft Teams regionally hosted meetings both use the PreferredDataLocation property on user objects to locate services.
 If you configure PreferredDataLocation values on user objects for regionally hosted meetings, the mailbox for those users will be automatically moved to the specified geo location after multi-geo is enabled on the Microsoft 365 tenant.